- Allergic Living - http://allergicliving.com -

 Lessons From a Teen Food Allergy Tragedy

-For a young teen with a peanut allergy, it was a fleeting lapse of vigilance on the last evening at summer camp.
-Thirteen-year-old Natalie Giorgi was camping with a group of families in Sacramento, California when she ate a single bite of a Rice Krispies square.
-She recognized the taste of peanut and spat it out.
+Thirteen-year-old Natalie Giorgi was camping with a group of families in Sacramento, California on July 27, 2013 when she ate a single bite of a Rice Krispies square.
+The peanut-allergic teen thought it tasted “funny”, and spat it out.
+The taste turned out to be peanut butter.

-At first she didn’t show any symptoms and her mother gave her a dose of antihistamine; but in 20 minutes the systemic reaction began.
+At first Natalie didn’t show any symptoms and her mother gave her a dose of antihistamine; but in 20 minutes the systemic reaction began.
 Her father, a physician, gave her three doses of epinephrine, but it wasn’t enough to stop the rapid-fire chain of events.
 She began vomiting, her throat swelled to the point where she could no longer breathe and she went into cardiac arrest.
-She died in his arms.
+She died in her parents’ arms.

-“It’s beyond words what they’re feeling,” said the Rev. Michael Kiernan of Our Lady of Assumption, the family’s church.
+“It’s beyond words what they’re feeling,” Rev. Michael Kiernan of Our Lady of Assumption, the family’s church, said in early August 2013.

 Allergic Living‘s Jennifer Van Evra: There seems to be a lot of confusion about whether to administer epinephrine in the case of allergen exposure and how soon.
 What do you tell patients?